brandie-xxx/typeshii/README.md

-# Typeshii - Font Manager
+# typeshii - Font Manager

 A personal fonts manager.
 Copy a link, save a font, and get optimized code back.